 Rounding the end of a row of shelves, Samuel took a moment to admire the library itself.
 It was a single vast rectangular chamber with walls of imported Thrayzian marble, red with streaks of blue and purple.
 Looking down, one would notice geometric tile-work in black and red running amidst the stacks of books around the rooms edges, but centrally a large mosaic depicting Heldon, the founder of Zantiko, wrestling a giant asp, with large curved mahogany desks incorporated as plates of his legendary bronze armour.
 Pillars of white marble support three sets of balconies above, each floor holding increasingly rare volumes.

-The library was unlit, but the windows on the upper floor let in just enough light to avoid hitting one's shins on the benches littering the ground floor.
+The library is unlit, but the windows on the upper floor let in just enough light to avoid hitting one's shins on the benches littering the ground floor.
 However, Samuel had come prepared and quickly retrieved and lit a small lantern he had tucked away earlier in his shift.
 Thus equipped, he made his way directly to the top floor where the oldest and rarest books were kept.
-Many of the shelves on this level had iron bars restricting access to the books themselves, but Samuel, as the trusted attendant of these treasured tomes for the night, possessed the keys to open all of them.
+Many of the shelves on this level have iron bars restricting access to the books themselves, but Samuel, as the trusted attendant of these treasured tomes for the night, possessed the keys to open all of them.

 TO BE CONTINUED